emilvaklinov/StarWars-App/README.md

 ### Running site locally
 The app can be runed by Xcode simulator.
+In the terminal have to call 'pod install' to instal the pod files.
 To run the app on a device you need to choose team certificate.

 ### Version Control